mminks/docker-benno-mailarchive/README.md

 # What's next?

-Visit [Benno MailArchiv Wiki](https://wiki.benno-mailarchiv.de/index.php/Hauptseite) (germn only) if you want to import e-mails or something else.
+Visit [Benno MailArchiv Wiki](https://wiki.benno-mailarchiv.de/index.php/Hauptseite) (german only) if you want to import e-mails or something else.